Cradle Cap in Adults: Treatment, Symptoms & Causes

 The cause of cradle cap, in general, is unknown, however, most health experts believe that it’s connected to the overproduction of oil in the skin and hair follicles.
 Malassezia, a natural yeast found in the skin, may also be to blame.
 But just like cradle cap in babies, adult cradle cap isn’t the result of poor scalp hygiene.

-How Cradle Cap Differs from Dandruff
+Cradle Cap VS Dandruff

 Cradle cap causes dry, crusty patches of skin on the scalp that flakes, leaving an unfortunate snowstorm on your collar and shoulders.
 This might remind you of another condition — dandruff.
 Could they be interchangeable?

 The two conditions are undoubtedly similar.
 One is just more intense than the other.
 It might help to picture skin ailments as a spectrum.
 Dandruff is on the less intense side of the spectrum, there is mild flaking and itching.
-Because of an otherwise benign yeast called Malassezia, the skin sheds much more rapidly than it should with dandruff, leading to characteristic flakes.
+Because of an otherwise benign yeast called Malassezia, the skin sheds much more rapidly than it should with dandruff, leading to dandruff flakes.

 Cradle cap lands on the far side of the spectrum.
 The cradle cap causes scaly, itchy, flaking patches of skin that are often yellowish.
 In people with darker skin color, the scales stuck to the skin can be browner in color.
 These patches can be raised, rough, and crusty, and feel more oily than dry.